aproposorg/KV260-PYNQ-tutorial/README.md

 ## Generate bitstream

-Make sure you validate the block design, and generate wrapper.
+Make sure you validate the block design, and generate a wrapper.
 Then generate the bitstream.

 ## Export the design

 For the PYNQ workflow, you need to find the bitstream and hardware description file hwh.
-Simple way is to search the ``.bit`` and ``.hwh`` file in the project folder.
+A simple way is to search the ``.bit`` and ``.hwh`` file in the project folder.
-To copy it to the Jupiter enviroment in  PYNQ board.
+To copy it to the Jupiter environment in  PYNQ board.
-The name of this two file need to be matched.
+The name of these two file needs to be matched.

 # PYNQ workflow